Quadratic Programming-based Reference Spreading Control for Dual-Arm Robotic Manipulation with Planned Simultaneous Impacts: Conclusion

 This work has proposed and evaluated a reference spreading based QP robot control framework used for motions containing nominally simultaneous impacts in the context of dual-arm robotic grabbing.
 The aim of this framework is to accurately track a desired reference while avoiding impact-induced input peaks and steps.
 This is done by formulating overlapping ante- and post-impact references that are consistent with the impact dynamics, in this case generated through a novel teleoperation-based approach that uses impedance control with low gains.
 These references are used to generate a control action via three control modes: an ante-impact, interim and post-impact mode, each with a corresponding QP that uses high gains for accurate tracking.

-Experimental validation for dual-arm box grabbing shows the control framework is successful in reducing input peaks and steps compared to two baseline approaches.
-By artificially adding uncertainty in the box location, modifying the impact timing and thus causing a loss of simultaneity between the different impacts, we show the robustness of the proposed approach.
+Experimental validation for dual-arm grabbing of different objects shows the control framework is successful in reducing input peaks and steps compared to three baseline approaches while still successfully executing the task at hand.
+By artificially adding uncertainty in the object location, modifying the impact timing and thus causing a loss of simultaneity between the different impacts, we show the robustness of the proposed approach.

 The key contributions of this particular work are the experimental evaluation of reference spreading on a complex dual arm robot setup, and a novel interim mode controller that avoids input peaks and jumps also during transitions between the interim- and post impact-phase without the need for a contact-completion detection mechanism that was advocated in previous reference spreading hybrid control literature.